Using zope.testrunner¶

 ])

-Test grouping
+Test grouping¶

 In addition to per-package and per-module filtering, zope.testrunner has other mechanisms for grouping tests:

-• layers allow you to have shared setup/teardown code to be used by a group of tests, that is executed only once, and not for each test.
-Layers are orthogonal to the usual package/module structure and are specified by setting the layer attribute on test suites.
+layers allow you to have shared setup/teardown code to be used by a group of tests, that is executed only once, and not for each test.
+Layers are orthogonal to the usual package/module structure and are specified by setting the

-• levels allow you to group slow-running tests and not run them by default.
-They’re specified by setting the level attribute on test suites to an int.
+attribute on test suites.levels allow you to group slow-running tests and not run them by default.
+They’re specified by setting the

-Other features
+Other features¶

 zope.testrunner can profile your tests, measure test coverage, check for memory leaks, integrate with subunit, shuffle the test execution order, and run multiple tests in parallel.